-Prior data presented at Society for Immunotherapy of Cancer's (SITC) 34th Annual Meeting in November 2019 established the maximum tolerated dose (MTD) and recommended dose for continued study at 1.5 mg/kg - one of the highest systemic dose levels in the CD40 agonist class.
-Clinical activity both as a monotherapy and in combination with CDX-301 were also reported for CDX-1140 at varying doses, including an unconfirmed partial response (uPR) and tumor cavitation.
-At SITC 2020, analysis was focused on patients treated at the MTD and recommended dose of 1.5 mg/kg.
+The maximum tolerated dose (MTD) and recommended dose for continued study has been determined to be 1.5 mg/kg - one of the highest systemic dose levels in the CD40 agonist class.
+Interim data from the study were presented at the Society for Immunotherapy of Cancer's (SITC) 35th Annual Meeting 2020.
+The presentation focused on patients treated at the MTD and recommended dose of 1.5 mg/kg.
 41 patients (n=25 monotherapy; n=16 in combination with CDX-301) had been treated at the 1.5 mg/kg dose at the time of data cutoff; 29 patients had post-treatment scans performed and five patients had not reached their first post-treatment response assessment.
-In addition, preliminary safety data from the combination with CDX-301 or pembrolizumab was generally well tolerated with mostly grade 1 or grade 2 drug related adverse events.
-Activity at 1.5mg/kg dose of CDX-1140 to date included:
+In addition, preliminary safety data from the combination cohort with pembrolizumab (n=9; 4 at 0.72 mg/kg and 5 at 1.5 mg/kg CDX-1140) were also presented.
+CDX-1140 monotherapy and in combination with pembrolizumab was generally well tolerated with mostly grade 1 or grade 2 drug related adverse events.
+Activity at 1.5mg/kg dose of CDX-1140 included:

-An ongoing (6+ months) complete response (CR) in a patient with follicular lymphoma treated with CDX-1140 in combination with CDX-301;

-- Notable tumor shrinkage and/or necrosis in 6 patients with squamous cell head and neck cancer (SCCHN), including extensive tumor cavitation/necrosis of a large baseline protruding neck mass associated with decreased tumor pain in a patient; and, - Stable disease (n=10) for 11 to 32 weeks.
+- An ongoing (6+ months) complete response (CR) in a patient with follicular lymphoma treated with CDX-1140 in combination with CDX-301; - Notable tumor shrinkage and/or necrosis in 6 patients with squamous cell head and neck cancer (SCCHN), including extensive tumor cavitation/necrosis of a large baseline protruding neck mass associated with decreased tumor pain in a patient; and, - Stable disease (n=10) for 11 to 32 weeks.

 CDX-1140 at the recommended dose of 1.5 mg/kg provided good systemic exposure that enhanced the distribution into tissues and tumor and resulted in marked changes in the tumor microenvironment (TME) consistent with a more inflammatory and less immunosuppressive state as demonstrated by gene expression analysis.
 Interferon signaling and cytotoxicity pathways were most highly upregulated, while immunosuppression via TGFb signaling and metastatic pathways were downregulated, marking the first clear demonstration in patients of biological activity within the TME for a systemically administered agonist anti-CD40 mAb.
-Pre-treatment of patients with CDX-301 greatly increased the number of circulating dendritic cells prior to CDX-1140 administration and peripheral blood mononuclear cells (PBMCs) isolated from CDX-301 pretreated patients were more responsive to CDX-1140 than PBMCs from non-pretreated patients.